 ]]>

-COVID-19: Cost Implications /covid-19-impact-material-supply-update/ Tue, 14 Apr 2020 19:22:03 +0000 /?p=12138 With rapidly changing information related to the COVID-19 pandemic we are diligently trying to assess cost impacts for current and future estimates.
+COVID-19: Cost Implications /covid-19-impact-material-supply-update/?utm_source=rss&utm_medium=rss&utm_campaign=covid-19-impact-material-supply-update Tue, 14 Apr 2020 19:22:03 +0000 /?p=12138 With rapidly changing information related to the COVID-19 pandemic we are diligently trying to assess cost impacts for current and future estimates.
 There are factors that may increase cost and others that may decrease cost.
 While the whole picture has not come entirely into focus just yet, some patterns are… More >

 The post COVID-19: Cost Implications appeared first on Consigli Construction.